JorgeCastilloPrz/jorgecastilloprz.github.io/_posts/2017-10-26-kotlin-fp-1-monad-stack.md

 This approach was probably enough for simple apps back then, but it had some (big) inherent issues.

 First of all, you were forced to switch from exceptions to callback propagation in terms of errors.
-That happens because **exceptions are not able to surpass thread limits**.
+That happened because **exceptions are not able to surpass thread limits**.
+The thread just swallows them.

-It also has **referential transparency problems**.
+It also has important **referential transparency problems**.
 Callbacks break it, since you are not able to reflect what the function is going to return just by looking at its return type.
 You need to click in the callback and look inside to see what's it able to return.

 But the main point is that we have **2 different paths to get a result from the method call**.
 But at the end of the day both paths represent a duality occurring for the same operation result, isn’t it?
-We should be able to reduce this duality to a single possible branch.
+We should be able to reduce this duality to a single possible path to reduce code branching.

 You could use `RxJava` to solve the problem by **joining both paths in a single stream**.
 That could be an interesting way to go here if you wanted to use reactive programming, which could be considered an intermediate step towards a more functional style.

-But how could these problems be solved if we want to go for Functional Programming using [Arrow](https://arrow-kt.io)?
+But how could these problems be solved if we want to go for pure Functional Programming using [Arrow](https://arrow-kt.io)?

-We can easily reflect the result duality using the `Either<A, B>` type. `Either` is a disjoint union. **That means it’s always gonna be type `A` or `B`, but never both.**
+We can easily reflect the result duality using the `Either<A, B>` type. `Either` is a disjoint union. **That means it’s always gonna be `A` or `B`, but never both.**

-Behind the scenes, it’s a sealed class with 2 possible implementations: `Left(a: A)` or `Right(b: B)`.
+Behind the scenes, it’s a sealed class with 2 possible implementations: `Left(a: A)` and `Right(b: B)`.

 By convention on FP languages, when you present error and success cases using `Either`, **the left side is used for the error type, and the right side for the successful one**.

 As you can see, `Either` is the perfect candidate to fulfill our needs.
-So let’s move to `Kotlin` now and look at how we could benefit from modeling the mentioned duality using `Either`.
+So let’s look at how we could benefit from modeling the mentioned duality using `Either`.

 Let's say we've got a data layer operation that can return either an error or a valid `SuperHero` succesfully fetched from a network service.